 Python Code:

 Python’s integer data type (int) represents whole numbers without any decimal points.
 It stores positive and negative whole numbers.
-Integers are immutable, meaning their value cannot be changed once assigned.
+Integers have immutability, meaning you cannot change their value once assigned.

 # Assigning integer values to variables